-Some of the most opaque jargon comes from the area of odds.
+Some of the most opaque terms come from the area of odds.
 Odds, also known as the line, are a representation of how likely a given outcome is.
-The outcome may be the outright winner of a contest, or making a point spread, depending on the kind of bet in question.
+The outcome may be the outright winner of a contest or making a point spread, depending on the kind of bet in question.

 Odds are most commonly represented in one of three different ways.

 While there are usually standard odds applied to all contests, sometimes there are additional lines on events offered at a higher or lower price.
-These are called alternate lines and can differ in both the cost to place a bet, and the return on a successful bet.
+These are called alternate odds or alternate lines and can differ in both the cost to place a bet and in the return on a successful bet.

 The Asian handicap is a special form of handicapping that uses a point/goal handicap in a two-way market.
 This serves to both lessen the perceived bias between competitors and eliminate the possibility of a tie.

 A circled game is an event where betting is limited due to a number of possible factors.
 A game might get circled when it is first posted, for specials, or in cases where bad weather or an injury changes predictions.

 Also known as closing odds, the closing line is the last available odds before a market closes.
 A bettor is said to beat the closing line when their placed bet has a better return than the closing line.
 It is generally seen as a sign of successful betting to beat the closing odds consistently.